 - We may use your personal data for the services we receive from our professional advisors, such as lawyers, accountants and consultants.

 - We may use your personal data for protecting our rights, those of our clients, or protecting those of our affiliates.
 None of the information that we request from you is mandatory.
-However, where such information is not provided to us, Neil Walker Landscaping Ltd may be unable to identify, protect, or return your money or assets.
+However, where such information is not provided to us, Neil Walker Driveways may be unable to identify, protect, or return your money or assets.

 The legal grounds we use for processing personal information

 We are not allowed to process personal information if we do not have a valid legal ground.
 Therefore, we will only process your personal information for the purposes outlined above because:

 - of our legitimate interests in the performance of activities that form part of the operation of our business;

 - of our legitimate interests in the effective and lawful operation of our business so long as such interests are not outweighed by your interests or fundamental rights and freedoms;

 - of the legal and regulatory obligations that we are subject to, such as keeping records for tax purposes or providing information to a public body or law enforcement agency; or